hamsoftug/hamsoftug.github.io/_posts/2018-09-30-why-I-am-starting-a-data-science-blog.md

 layout: post
 title: Why I am starting a data science blog
 featured-img: data-science
+summary: Hey there!
+I'm Alvaro Robledo, a very data driven individual, currently studying Electrical & Electronic Engineering with Management at Imperial College London.
+I'm very interested in data science and machine learning.
+Read more to find out!
 categories: [Introduction]
 ---

 ## Hey there!

-I'll introduce myself first.
 I'm Alvaro Robledo, a very data driven individual, currently studying Electrical & Electronic Engineering with Management at Imperial College London.
 I come from Spain, although I've lived in Canada and the UK for several years.

 ## I am starting a blog